0xreviews/crvUSD-research-proposal/README.md

 - Data backtesting framework:
   Simulate backtesting based on historical data and different situations (such as different risk preferences of arbitrageurs and different interest rate models), evaluate the results, and visualize them.

-For more details see [Parameters optimizing.md](./ParameterOptimizing.md).
+For more details, see [Parameters optimizing.md](./ParameterOptimizing.md).

 #### Series articles and videos

-- help to build leveraged crvUSD UI or website since many people want crvUSD to get an Euler-Finance-like leverage.
+- Help to build leveraged crvUSD UI or website since many people want crvUSD to get an Euler-Finance-like leverage.
-- write articles to help people understand the crvUSD's principles
+- Writing articles to help people understand the crvUSD's principles
-- making videos for introducing crvUSD to people.
+- Making videos for introducing crvUSD to people.
-- parameters setting and optimizing
+- Parameters setting and optimizing
-- following other oracle-depending AMM projects' methods
+- Following other oracle-depending AMM projects' methods

-**explanations about crvUSD(video in process)**
-Bob bought 1 ETH for 2,000 USDT and added 1 ETH to the protocol setting r = 9%, N = 5
+**Explanations about crvUSD(video in the process)** Bob bought 1 ETH for 2,000 USDT and added 1 ETH to the protocol setting r = 9%, N = 5
 | <a href="./img/01-deposit-liquidity.png"><img align="top" src="./img/01-deposit-liquidity.png" /></a> | <a href="./img/02-price-down-in.png"><img align="top" src="./img/02-price-down-in.png" /></a> | <a href="./img/03-price-down-out.png"><img align="top" src="./img/03-price-down-out.png" /></a> |
 | - | - | - |